Aloran6/Fortnite/README.md

+# Fortnite

+A Discord Bot that displays some Fortnite and Blade and Soul stats as well as provide basic math functions.
+All stastics are obtained by web scrapping.

-# fortnite
+# Command Usage:

-bot that shows some fortnite stats and other random stuff scrapes from web pages to show
-use `!` for commands
+Append all commands with '!'
+Examples:
-`!fort "fortnite_name"` returns some simple stats for that fortnite player
+`!fort "fortnite_name"` returns statistics for the specified Fortnite player
-`!bns "bns_name"` returns some simple stats for blade and soul character
+`!bns "bns_name"` returns some simple stats for the specified Blade and Soul character

-## other simple commands include:
+## Other Simple Commands Include:
  * `!repeat [int] "message"`
- * `!ar` shows assault rifel stats
+ * `!ar` shows assault rifle stats
  * `!sniper` shows sniper stats

- **outdated stuff since fortnite updates** :C
- many other commands are available, very easy to see if you look into the code :D
+** Some commands may be from previous versions of Fortnite **